gauravk95/bubble-navigation/README.md

     </com.gauravk.bubblenavigation.BubbleNavigationLinearView>
 ```
 #### Using BubbleToggleView
-BuggleToogleView is designed to work as a child component for the `BubbleNavigationLinearView and BubbleNavigationConstraintView`.
+BubbleToggleView is designed to work as a child component for the `BubbleNavigationLinearView and BubbleNavigationConstraintView`.
-This view can be used independently
+This view can be used independently for:
-- you may use it for your own implementation of NavigationBar
+- Custom implementation of NavigationBar
-- create new UI components
+- Creation of new UI components
-- or simply use it as toggle view
+- ToggleView

 | **attr**      | **Description**  |
 | ------------- | ------------- |